 Autologous CD34+ cells transfected with lentiviral vector containing the human arylsulfatase A cDNA was not authorised anywhere worldwide for the treatment of metachromatic leukodystrophy or designated as orphan medicinal product elsewhere for this condition, at the time of submission.

-According to Regulation (EC) No 141/2000 of 16 December 1999, the Committee for Orphan Medicinal Products (COMP) adopted on 8 March 2007 a positive opinion recommending the grant of the above-mentioned designation.
+In accordance with Regulation (EC) No 141/2000 of 16 December 1999, the COMP adopted a positive opinion on 8 March 2007 recommending the granting of this designation.

 |Name||Language||First published||Last updated|

 |EU/3/07/446: Public summary of positive opinion for orphan designation of autologous CD34+ cells transfected with lentiviral vector containing the human arylsulfatase A cDNA for the treatment of metachromatic leukodystrophy||(English only)||2008-07-29||2015-03-11|

 |Active substance||Autologous CD34+ cells transfected with lentiviral vector containing the human arylsulfatase A cDNA|

 Review of designation